-- as possible.
-This will help applicants prepare and know what to expect, which will reduce stress. - Write a script that interviewers can use to welcome and orient applicants to the virtual interview.
+- Modify your school website and interview invitation to reflect your new process as soon as possible.
+This will help applicants prepare and know what to expect, which will reduce stress. - □ Write a script that interviewers can use to welcome and orient applicants to the virtual interview.
 The script should acknowledge the unusual circumstances and thank the applicant for being flexible.
 This may be the applicant's first virtual interview, and this simple acknowledgement can help them become more comfortable. - Create an interview schedule for each interviewer that includes each interview day and time, applicants' names, applicants' contact information (e.g., phone number and/or email) in case they are disconnected, and any needed login information.